tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 in the `domains` array of a `proxy-match` rule.

 The `subnets` array includes IPv4 and IPv6 address literals, as well as IPv4 and IPv6 address subnets written using CIDR notation.
-Subnet-based destination information is only meant be used when applications are communicating with destinations identified by only an IP address, and not a hostname.

-Destination rules SHOULD NOT contain both the `domains` key and the `subnets` key.
-Many clients will not resolve a domain being accessed through the proxy to an IP address before using a proxy, so the subnet information may not be available.
+Subnet-based destination information can apply to cases where applications are communicating directly with an IP address (without having resolved a DNS name) as well as cases where an application resolved a DNS name to a set of IP addresses.
+Note that if destination rules includes an empty `proxies` list (indicating that no proxy is applicable for this subnet), an application can only reliably follow this destination rule if it resolves DNS names prior to proxying.

 The `ports` array includes specific ports (used for matching TCP and/or UDP ports), as well as ranges of ports written with a low port value and a high port value, with a `-` in between.